Volunteer For Us

 - Assist families in the completion of paperwork (e.g. benefits forms) and correspondence

 - Take children out for a few hours to allow parents some time to themselves

 - Accompany parents to official appointments

 Once we have received your completed application, we will invite you for a meeting.
-If you are successful we will put you forward for a befriending training course.
+If you are successful we will put you forward for a Mentoring training course.

 Trained mentors will be matched to a young person aged 13-18.
 Our mentors will guide and motivate the young person, support them in their schoolwork, and help them formulate and put into action plans for their education and careers.

 - Develop a trusting and supportive relationship with the young person.

 - May help with homework, assignments and revision techniques.

 - Encourage consideration of future options and assist in developing strategies for attainment of aspirations.

 - Ensure that parents/carers are engaged in understanding and sharing aspirations and the pathways to their achievement.